danielharrell/SumLect2015/Lost_Idea_LA.md

 [^NelsonInfoTransfer]:<http://blogs.sjc.edu/christopher-nelson/2014/12/11/looking-value-college-wrong/>
 [^Creighton]:<https://www.mtholyoke.edu/joannecreighton/article_liberal99>

-The talk of turbulent change in the second quote points to a second reason we might wonder if a liberal education has any content.
+The talk of turbulent changes in the second quote points to a second reason we might wonder if a liberal education has any content.
 For suppose we did live in a world that changes more than it abides, where our freedom, to the